leemenix/automate-framework/README.md

 	  scritp will remotely execute docker build . against Dockerfile

 # TBD
+- if deploy is sucesful, than start docker instance as docker run (repo should probably have run.sh script)
 - user deploy need to be in docker group!!!
 - logging !!!
 - port scipt to work with RedHat family distro's